weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 ## Sign Up for Weave Cloud

-To begin, sign up for Weave Cloud and deploy the Scope probes on your laptop.

-After verifying that the app works as it should on your laptop, you'll launch a new set of Scope probes in to your production environment, launch the app and Kubernetes and compare that deployment with the one on your laptop.

 To sign up for Weave Cloud:

 1. Go to <a href="https://cloud.weave.works" target="_blank"> Weave Cloud </a> <!-- lkj_ -->